rohitinu6/Stock-Price-Prediction/README.md

 - Extreme Gradient Boosting (XGBoost)
 - AdaBoostRegressor
 - Decision Tree
-- KNeighborsRegressor(KNN)
+- KNeighborsRegressor (KNN)
 - Artificial Neural Networks (ANN)
-- LSTM(Long Short term Memory)
+- LSTM (Long Short Term Memory)
+- Logistic Regression
+- Naive Bayes
 ## Dataset

 The dataset used in this project is sourced from Yahoo Finance and includes historical stock data for "The State Bank Of India."
 It comprises relevant features such as Open, High, Low, Close prices, and volume.
+Datasets are now loaded from the local `Data` directory to improve efficiency and reduce execution lag.

 ## Project Structure